DeWitt Clinton: Early life

-Career

-New York Legislature and U.S. Senate
+Political career

+Early career

 Clinton was a member of the New York State Assembly in 1798, and of the New York State Senate (representing its Southern District) in 1798–1802 and 1806–1811 He was a delegate to the New York State Constitutional Convention in 1801.

+In 1801, his uncle George Clinton appointed him to head the Council of Appointments, which held the power under the state constitution to appoint thousands of public positions, including sheriffs and the mayor of New York City.
+He would serve on the committee from 1801 to 1802 and again from 1806 to 1807.
+As chair of the council, Clinton controlled patronage throughout the state.
+Because the council was overwhelmingly Republican and loyal to the Clintons, DeWitt suddenly became the most powerful politician in the state.
+He used his power to deny supporters of Aaron Burr and members of the Tammany Society key roles.

+In 1802, he used his authority as a director of the Manhattan Company, the leading Republican bank in the state, to force the withdrawal of Burr and his key supporter John Swartwout.
+Swartwout accused Clinton of destroying Burr to advance his own political career; in response, Clinton called Swartwout "a liar, a scoundrel and a villain".
+Swartwout challenged Clinton to a duel in New Jersey (where duelling was legal), in which Clinton wounded Swartwout.

-He was a member of the Council of Appointments in 1801–1802 and 1806–1807.
-The New York State legislature elected him to fill New York’s U.S. Senate seat, which had been left vacant by the resignation of John Armstrong Jr., and he served in that capacity from February 9, 1802 to November 4, 1803.
-He resigned due to unhappiness with his living conditions in the newly built city of Washington, DC, and was appointed mayor of New York City.
+The New York State legislature elected him to fill New York's U.S. Senate seat, which had been left vacant by the resignation of John Armstrong Jr.; he served in that capacity from February 9, 1802, to November 4, 1803.
+He resigned due to unhappiness with his living conditions in the newly built city of Washington, DC; next, he was appointed the mayor of New York City.

 Mayor of New York City

 He served as mayor of New York from 1803 to 1807, 1808 to 1810, and 1811 to 1815.
 He organized the New-York Historical Society in 1804 and was its president, and he was a leader in launching the Erie Canal.
 He also helped to reorganize the American Academy of the Fine Arts in 1808 and served as its president between 1813 and 1817.
 He was a regent of the University of the State of New York from 1808 to 1825.
-Clinton was also elected a member of the American Antiquarian Society in 1814 and served as its vice president from 1821 to 1828.
+Clinton was also elected a member of the American Antiquarian Society in 1814 and was its vice president from 1821 to 1828.
 In 1816, he was elected a fellow of the American Academy of Arts and Sciences.